 I want everyone to read my next book.
-That would be awesome for so many reasons!
-But I'll be plenty happy if the only people who read it are the people who want to read a story exactly like the one I wrote.
-(Although, I think the world would be a much better place if everyone did read it, which I feel morally obligated to say.)
+But I'll be plenty happy if the only people who read it are those who want a story exactly like the one I wrote.
+(Although, I do think the world would be a better place if everyone read it, which I feel morally obligated to say.)

-So the most important job of a cover is to grab the attention of people looking for a story just like the one behind the cover.
-A good title helps, too, which is why I'm glad we settled on what we did rather than those...other ideas of mine.
+The most important job of a cover is to grab the attention of someone looking for a story like the one behind that cover.
+A good title helps, too, which is why I'm glad we settled on What Light over my other ideas.

-And I liked that one, but I didn't love it.
-When they told me what they liked about it, I understood where they were coming from, but I imagined myself giving a PowerPoint presentation at a school or library, excitedly showing the covers of Thirteen Reasons Why and The Future of Us, and then casually putting up my latest offering.
+I liked that one, but didn't love it.
+When they told me what they liked about it, I understood, but imagined myself giving a presentation at a school or library, excitedly showing the covers of Thirteen Reasons Why and The Future of Us, and then casually putting up What Light.

-How could I tweak this cover to become the cover I would choose?
-Thankfully, it was winter, and as I was strolling downtown, I came across this poster in a store window...
+So, how could I tweak that cover to become one I loved?
+Thankfully, it was winter, and as I was strolling downtown, I came across this poster in a store window:

 I snapped a photo of it and emailed it to my publisher and editor.
-I'll admit, I did not do the best job in telling them how I thought the image of the girl would be enhanced by adding light "flares" or "bursts" or "shimmers" or whatever I called them.
-And their casual response echoed that I did not describe my vision well enough to convince them.
+Based on their lukewarm reaction, I didn't do a good job describing how I thought the cover could be enhanced by adding light "flares" or "bursts" or "shimmers" (or whatever I called them).
+But I was determined to showthem.

-To repeat myself, thankfully, it was winter.
-That meant I didn't have to climb into the garage attic to fetch a string of Christmas lights, I could simply untangle them from the tree!
-Then I pulled up the original design onto my laptop, which has a reflective screen, plugged in the lights, and snapped a photo of the cover that included reflected light flares/bursts/shimmers.
+To repeat myself, it was winter.
+That meant I didn't have to climb into the attic to fetch a string of Christmas lights.
+I could simply remove them from our tree!
+Then I loaded the original design onto my laptop, plugged in the lights, and snapped a photo that included reflected light flares/bursts/shimmers.

-Thank you, Theresa Evangelista, for working on this cover, which I absolutely love!
-It represents a book exactly like the one I wrote.
+Thank you, Theresa Evangelista, for working on this beautiful cover!
+It looks and feels exactly like the story I wrote.